Skip to main content

 Zoom offers a video, audio and screen-sharing experience across Windows, Mac, iOS, Android, Blackberry, Zoom Rooms, and H.323/SIP room systems.
 Use it to create a virtual classroom space for lectures with chat, polls and other interactivity.

-You can add Zoom to your course sites/shells from inside Blackboard, or sign on to RUSH's Zoom web portal with your RUSH e-mail address and password.
+You can add Zoom to your course from inside Canvas at the course Settings->Navigation, or sign on to RUSH's Zoom web portal with your RUSH e-mail address and password.

 Exams and evaluations